minio/docs/source/reference/minio-mc/mc-ready.rst

 Check if the cluster has read quorum
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following command sends checks that a deployment has sufficient drives available for read operations.
+The following command checks that a deployment has sufficient drives available for read operations.

 .. code-block:: shell
    :class: copyable